AmrGebil/Blog_project_for_internship/README.md

 ## Usage

--Access the Django admin interface at http://localhost:8000/admin/ and log in with the superuser credentials created in step 5.
+- Access the Django admin interface at http://localhost:8000/admin/ and log in with the superuser credentials created in step 5.

-Use API endpoints to interact with the blog data.
+- Use API endpoints to interact with the blog data.
 See API Endpoints for details.

+## API Endpoints

--The API provides the following endpoints:
+- The API provides the following endpoints:

 - `/`: Returns user information.
 - `/register/`:  Creates a user account.